manticoresoftware/manticoresearch-java/docs/IndexApi.md

 | **0** | error |  -  |

-## replace
+## partialReplace

-> SuccessResponse replace(insertDocumentRequest)
+> UpdateResponse partialReplace(table, id, replaceDocumentRequest)

-Replace new document in a table
+Partially replaces a document in a table

-Replace an existing document.
-Input has same format as `insert` operation. <br/>
-Responds with an object in format: <br/>
+Partially replaces a document with given id in a table Responds with an object of the following format:

   ```
-  {'table':'products','_id':1,'created':false,'result':'updated','status':200}
+  {'table':'products','updated':1}
   ```